umputun/cronn/README.md

 ## Optional modes

+By default all the optional modes are disabled.
+This includes:

 - Logging mode
 - Debug mode: produces more debug info
 - Auto-resume mode: executes terminated task(s) on startup.
 - Auto-update mode: checks for changes in crontab file (`-f` mode only) and reloads updated jobs.
+- Reload crontab on SIGHUP signal
+- Notification mode: sends email notification on failed or passed jobs
+- De-duplication mode: prevents the same jobs to run in parallel
+- Repeater mode: repeats failed jobs
+- Rotated logs: creates rotated logs
+- Jitter mode: adds a random delay prior to execution of a job

 ### Auto-Resume